IN THIS ARTICLE

 This query takes data from a table called “Customers.”
 It returns entries with information on the customer’s identification number, address, region, company name, postal code, and shipping details.

-To help you prepare we have compiled a post with 105 most asked SQL interview questions and their answers.
+To help you prepare, we have compiled a post with the 105 most asked SQL interview questions and their answers.

 K-NN algorithms work best when it comes to inputting values in categorical and continuous data.

 Are Data Science and Machine Learning Related to Each Other?